Haz679/blog/source/_posts/Sprint-3.md

 Performed a nikto scan, saw a raven.local.
 Similar to what drsh did in his demo, I added raven.local in /etc/hosts

 A dirb scan reveals the possible directories.
 I discovered that /vendor/ yields further progress.
 One of the sub-directories had a timestamp that was noticable different to the others.
 Clicking on it, gives me the first flag.

+At this point, I realised that moving forward meant researching more about privelage escalation and the moving through a machine.
+I feel like more walkthroughs and reaching out would greatly assist in this matter